tzervas/homelab-infra/README.md

 ## 🧪 Testing and Validation

-This homelab includes a comprehensive testing framework with issue tracking and prioritized reporting:
+This homelab includes a testing framework with issue tracking and status reporting:

 ### Comprehensive Testing Suite